 As many as eight out of every ten young people who leave the juvenile justice system are arrested, recommitted to juvenile facilities or sent to an adult prison or jail.
 Meanwhile, research aimed at integrating youth development has shown positive outcomes for young people exiting the system.
 PbS offers three research-based resources to help agencies provide young people with real second chances for successful reentry.

 PbS Youth Reentry Survey

-The only way to really know if youths are prepared and ready for reentry is to ask them.
-PbS provides a reentry survey to find out their perceptions of their experiences, skills, opportunities, connections and beliefs.
-The survey is designed for youths leaving residential placements and community supervision and is administered using a handheld kiosk.
+The only way to really know if young people are prepared and ready for reentry is to ask them.
+PbS provides a reentry survey to understand each young person’s perceptions of their experiences, skills, opportunities, connections and beliefs.
+As part of the PbS Reentry Standards project, we developed a reentry survey that integrates findings from positive youth development research.
+The survey is designed for young people who are exiting residential placements and community supervision and is typically completed on a PbS-issued handheld kiosk.

 In 2018, OJJDP awarded funding to the PbS’ training and technical assistance team to help agencies implement the PbS Reentry Standards and increase the capability of collecting, reporting and utilizing data to improve reentry outcomes.
 OJJDP recognized the challenges facing systems in collecting reentry data from programs and services spanning different agencies and locations.
 Current funding is supporting intensive technical assistance in four selected jurisdictions as well as the development of public webinars, resources and tools.